MJOLNIRPackage/MJOLNIR/docs/Data/DataSet.rst

 DataSet Object and Methods
 --------------------------

-Object to take care of all data conversion and treatment taking it from raw hdf5 files obtained at the instrument into rebinned data sets converted to S(q,omega).
+Object to take care of all data conversion and treatment taking it from raw hdf5 files obtained at the instrument into re-binned data sets converted to S(q,omega).

 .. automodule:: DataSet
+   :members:

 .. _DataSet: